 On a side note, I love my readers, so please consider subscribing to my email list and following me.
 I also began joining several Facebook Groups for blogging, which helped me learn so much more.
 I spent $0 during this time too.

 8. By the end of March 2017, the Lord had blessed me with some extra work so I was able to splurge and pay for my SiteGround hosting for 1 year.

 Now, I will say, that isn’t typical although there are a lot of bloggers out there earning nice incomes from blogging and affiliate marketing.
 She worked really hard to get there and that wasn’t necessarily my expectation when I purchased her course.
 What drew me to her course was that she was successful and she was clearly doing something right, and her course was within my budget while a lot of other courses I found were not.
 I will say that I learned a whole lot from that course to get me set up quickly.
 At this point, she has a lot of other blogging courses that she has created, as well as some really great free resources as well.
-One thing I really liked about her was that she simplified everything, just like a paint-by-number.
+Another thing I love about Suzi is that she simplified everything, just like a paint-by-number.
 Total invested this month was $118.40.

-9. By the last day in March, I began loading my already written posts on and setting up my pages but I wasn’t pleased with how my site looked.
+9. By the last day in March, I began loading my already written posts on and setting up my pages but I was NOT pleased with how my site looked.